aranvhout/OMSS_generator/README.md

 <img src="https://raw.githubusercontent.com/aranvhout/OMSS_generator/main/images/omss_logo.png" width="350">

 ##
 **omss** is a Python package for generating matrix reasoning puzzles, inspired by Raven's Progressive Matrices.
-It allows users to generate an unlimited number of customizable puzzles across a range of difficulty levels by selecting and setting rules for visual elements.
+It allows users to generate an unlimited number of customizable puzzles across a range of difficulty levels by setting rules for visual elements.
 Please check out the [`Documentation`](https://github.com/aranvhout/OMSS_generator/blob/main/tutorial.md) for more information.

 ## Features